luloxi/quaxly-dapp/README.md

 4. Change name of file **.env.example** to **.env**
 5. Fill the .env file with the correct information for the blockchain you want to deploy to

-If you wanna skip Etherscan verifications, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables.
+If you want to skip Etherscan verifications, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables.

 ### Settings for Mainnet